echo2echo/Perl-Web-Images/README.md

 When run, this script (resize_images.pl) will create or overwrite thumb images named "thumb_*"

-Run the chmod (permissions) command as follows to give permission to run the script

-     $ sudo chmod 755 resize_images.pl

 Run the following command to create thumbnails (May require sudo)

     $ sudo ./resize_images.pl